eandrews737/PHP-Runtime-Benchmarker/README.md

 ### Parameters

-- `functions` (array) - Array of functions
+- `functions` (array) - Array of functions.
-- `function names` (array) - Array of function names (must be equal length to the first array)
+- `function names` (array) - Array of function names (must be equal length to the first array).
-- `executionAmount` (optional int) - Amount of times to test each function. defaults to 1.
+- `executionAmount` (optional int) - Amount of times to test each function.
+Defaults to 1.
 - `isAscSort` (optional boolean) - Whether or not to arrange the info asc or des.
 Defaults to true.
 - `printStyle` (optional string) - Style to print out info.
 Defaults to json.

-See next section for more options.
+See next section for more details about `printStyle`.

 ### Reporter